 Frozen yogurt is a great choice if you're looking for a tangy-sweet treat that's a bit lower in fat and contains some nutritional benefits.
 Load it up with toppings like fresh fruit, crunchy nuts, or chocolate shavings, and enjoy an enticing combination of flavors and textures.

-If you’re looking for a lighter and fruitier alternative, sorbet is the frozen treat for you.
-Sorbet was reportedly invented by the emperor Nero when he asked for buckets of snow to be combined with honey and wine.
-Its two main ingredients include fruit and sugar, which are then churned like ice cream.
+If you’re looking for a light and refreshing alternative, sorbet is the frozen treat for you.
+Its two main ingredients are fruit (or fruit juice) and sugar, which are then churned like ice cream.
 It can be drier and rougher in consistency, so make sure to let it sit at room temperature before indulging.